knowm/memristor-models-4-all/Joglekar_Linear_Resistance_Switch/Ltspice/README.md

 |---|---|---|
 |SPICE Subcircuit|SPICE|LTSpice|

-Other names: "The Ideal Memristor", "The nonlinear Dopant Drift", "The Resistance Switch" or "The HP Model"
+Other names: "The Ideal Memristor", "The Resistance Switch" or "The HP Model"

 ## Sources